-Within a work, almost nothing changes.
+Within a work, particularly long-running series and franchises, almost nothing changes.
 If something does change, it's generally reset back to the way it was before very quickly.

 This usually happens in a series with no overarching conflict or plot, although it is also the final stage of Exponential Plot Delay, the phenomenon in which the plot of a serial story has totally ground to a halt.
 In either case, each installment of the series will open under virtually identical circumstances to the installment that came before.